drazdra/UNN/README.md

 ### Part 1 - The input block
 The role of the input block is to translate your words into the "brain signals" of the model.

 The input just translates each element of the text we send into the patterns your model knows.
-These patterns define the place of the text element you provided in the grand pattern the model has.
+These patterns define the place of the text element you provided within the grand pattern the model has learned.

 It's the internal *interpretation* of our data the model has learned.
 It allows the model to *relate* your text to everything else it has seen and to find a probable continuation to it, something that can *happen next* in your text.